Concept Viz logo

 Food Chain vs Food Web

-**Food Chain**: A simple, linear sequence showing one path of energy flow.
+A food chain is a simple, linear sequence showing one path of energy flow.
 Example: Grass → Grasshopper → Frog → Snake → Hawk.
-Best for introducing the concept to younger students. **Food Web**: A complex network showing multiple interconnected food chains in an ecosystem.
+Best for introducing the concept to younger students.
+A food web is a complex network showing multiple interconnected food chains in an ecosystem.
 Shows how organisms have multiple food sources and predators.
-More realistic representation of actual ecosystems. **When to Use Each**: - Use food chains for K-3 students or when introducing the concept - Use food webs for grades 4+ when students understand basic energy flow - Our generator can create both simple chains and complex webs
+More realistic representation of actual ecosystems.
+Use food chains for K-3 students or when introducing the concept.
+Use food webs for grades 4+ when students understand basic energy flow.
+Our generator can create both simple chains and complex webs.

 Trophic Levels Explained